a-devops/redmine_sentry/README.md

 # redmine_sentry
-Redmine plugin which sends errors to Sentry
+Redmine plugin which sends events to Sentry